PetrKryslUCSD/Elfel.jl/docs/src/tutorials/tut_stokes_ht_p2_p1_veclap.md

 ```

 This double loop corresponds precisely to the integrals of the
-weak form.
+weak form: dot product of the gradients of the basis
+functions.
 This is the  matrix in the upper left corner.

 ```julia
                 for i in 1:n_du, j in 1:n_du